 Have the time of your life at the universally acclaimed Natural History Museum!

-There are plenty of interesting and unusual museums in Solothurn, including the History Museum, the Museum of Stones, the ENTER PC Museum and Schloss Waldegg, not to mention a collection of sentimental light fiction.
-But Natural History Museum is out of competition.
+Solothurn has plenty of museums such as the History Museum or the Museum of Stones.
+There is also the ENTER PC Museum where you can explore the history of a computer.
+Impressive living quarters dating back to the 18th and 19th centuries can be seen at Schloss Waldegg.
+But the Natural History Museum is out of the competition.
 Children will squeal with joy and be totally engrossed in everything around, that’s why it is particularly popular with families.
-This is a fascinating way of viewing the region’s animal, plant and mineral life.
-Utterly unique are the 150 million year old fossilized turtles from the quarries of the city, the beautiful starfish from Weissenstein and of course the famous Lommiswil dinosaur tracks.
+The museum gives a fantastic opportunity to discover animal, plant and mineral life of the region.
+Some of the most interesting and unique specimens are the 150 million-year-old fossilized turtles, the beautiful starfish from Weissenstein and of course the famous Lommiswil dinosaur tracks.

 Delight in a lot of interesting weaponry and other things at the Old Arsenal– one of the largest weapons collections in Europe!